-- using specialist music experts to deliver music lessons. - Repetition within music lessons in order to develop and deepen learning and provide a learning climate in which all children can be successful. - Setting common tasks which are open-ended and can have a variety of responses. - Setting tasks of increasing difficulty (not all children complete all tasks). - One to one tuition and small group tuition within the 'In Harmony project' - Providing resources of different complexity depending on the ability of the child. - Using teachers and teaching assistants to support the work of individuals or groups of children within their music lessons.
+- Using specialist music experts to deliver music lessons. - Repetition within music lessons in order to develop and deepen learning and provide a learning climate in which all children can be successful. - Setting common tasks which are open-ended and can have a variety of responses. - Setting tasks of increasing difficulty (not all children complete all tasks). - One to one and small group instrumental tuition through 'In Harmony' - Providing resources of different complexity depending on the ability of the child. - Using teachers and teaching assistants to support the work of individuals or groups of children within their music lessons.

-All staff who teach music are made aware of any children who are on the special needs register and have an Individual Education Plan (IEP) and this is borne in mind when planning for any particular class.
+All staff who teach music are made aware of any children who are on the special needs register and have an Individual Support Plan and this is borne in mind when planning for any particular class.